polettix/blog/_posts/2016-05-14-writing-about-stuff.md

 ## Frustration!

-For relevancy of the project, here's were the hubris really gets put to test.
+For relevancy of the project, here's where the hubris really gets put to test.
 Well, some humility never hurt anyone.

 When I first saw a reference in [issue 245 of Perl Weekly][perlweekly] I